4th of July – Clambakes, and Lobster Feasts -Huntington’s “Homestead” Estate, Throggs Neck, Westchester Co., NY

 In a medium saucepan, add chicken stock, garlic, grits, salt & pepper, Using a whisk, stir the ingredients for about 8 minutes.
 In a bowl, add the rest of the ingredients.
 Pour into a casserole dish. top with some cheddar cheese.
 Bake 350@ for 35-40 mins.
 Recipe by Nancy Armitage

-The ending to this seaside seafood feast would be summertime desserts like pies, or hand held pie (half moon) for a picnic, & elegant petit tea pecan tarts.
-The Huntingtons ate New York Cheesecake, Cape Cod Berry Pie, Washington Pie, or Cranberry Tarts, or Southern Pecan Tassie (some bite size tart).
-Some of the best pies are a mixture of berries: with raspberries, blackberries & blueberries with cinnamon & sugar.
+The ending to this Seaside Seafood feast would be summertime desserts like pies, or hand held pies (half moon) for a picnic, & elegant petit tea pecan tarts, or chocolate mint brownies.
+The Huntingtons ate New York Cheesecake, Cape Cod Berry Pie, Washington Pie, Cranberry Tarts, or Southern Pecan Tassie (some bite-size tart).
+Some of the best pies (like Myrtle berry pie) are a mixture of berries: with raspberries, blackberries & blueberries with cinnamon & sugar.
 Apples, a New York tradition could have come in a pie, small individual tarts, or Apple Russe Pudding but served with Homemade Ice Cream, a Huntington family favorite with lots of Berries & fresh Summer Fruit, like Nectarines or Peaches or Strawberries.

-Collis Huntington loved to be surrounded by family & friends in New York for the Fourth of July.
+Collis Huntington loved to be surrounded by family & friends in New York especially for the American’s Fourth – 4th of July holiday.
 Many get-togethers are recorded by E. Burke Holladay in his journals.
 Throgg’s Neck was so close to the Long Island Sound, the estate was perfectly situated for viewing the magnificent fireworks in the East River.
-Or they could have sailed on Archer’s yacht or the ferry boat on to the New York Harbor.
-The Huntington’s were a very patriotic family & very proud to be American.
-The Fourth of July was a special occasion for them & they would have enjoyed the holiday not only for the delicious food but also for what the American Day represented to them.
+Or they could have sailed on Archer’s yacht or the ferry boat on to the New York Harbor, to get closer to the fireworks.
+The Huntington’s were a very patriotic family & very proud to be Americans.
+The Fourth of July was a special occasion for the Huntington.
+They would have enjoyed the holiday not only for the delicious food but also for what the American Day represented to them.

-Arabella’s husband, Collis P. Huntington sadly died in August of 1900 at their Camp Pine Knot in the Adirodack Mountains in upper state New York .
-American newspapers reported that the economy of the United States of America would have been affected by his death, he was that wealthy!
+Arabella’s husband, Collis P. Huntington sadly died in August of 1900 at their Huntington Camp Pine Knot in the Adirondack Mountains in upper state New York.
+American newspapers reported that the economy of the United States of America would have been affected by his death, he was that wealthy!!
 Arabella was well taken care off when he died.
-It was stated in the New York Times that she was the wealthiest woman in the United States after Collis passed away.
-Arabella Huntington used the Throgg’s Neck estate often with her family & friends after Collis died on weekends & holidays.
+She received 1/2 his estate the other half went to H.E.
+Huntington – Collis Huntington favorite nephew.
+It was stated in the New York Times, that she was the wealthiest woman in the United States after Collis passed away.
+Arabella Huntington used the Throgg’s Neck estate often with her family & friends on weekends & holidays.
+After Collis Huntington died, it was hard for Arabella her to go back to Camp Pine Knot after Collis died.
+It was recorded that Archer Huntington went to the Adirondack Mountains every so often.
+Arabella Huntington went on long extended trips to Europe & especially her favorite city, Paris.

 Bibliography: